 Some people might be sensitive to certain ingredients or food combinations.

 Personally, I find that mixing too many different ingredients in my smoothies causes some discomfort.
 I prefer to keep things simple and use just a few ingredients.
-My smoothie of the moment is 1/2 avocado, Healthy Chef Protein, Healthy Chef Green Smoothie and coconut water.
+My smoothie of the moment is 1/2 avocado, Healthy Chef Protein, Everyday Greens and coconut water.

-Keep your smoothie combinations simple and use just a few ingredients.
+Keep your smoothie combinations simple and use just a few key ingredients.

 Other possible causes:

 Gas and bloating can be caused by a variety of food or medical conditions.
-If you experience consistent digestive issues and suspect you have some food intolerances or gut dysbiosis then I recommend that you book in with one of our Dietitians, Nutritionists or Naturopaths at The Healthy Chef eClinic so you can get to the root of the problem!
+If you experience consistent digestive issues and suspect you have some food intolerances or gut dysbiosis, I recommend that you book in with a Dietitian, Nutritionist or Naturopath to address the root of the problem.